erigontech/erigon/docs/programmers_guide/witness_formal_spec.md

 The stack consists of pairs `(node, hash)`.

 Each witness is a queue of instructions.

-In every execution cycle one instruction gets dequeued and a matching substitution rule gets applied to the stack.
+In every execution cycle a single instruction gets dequeued and a matching substitution rule gets applied to the stack.

-In the end, when there are no more instructions left, there should be only one item on the stack.
+In the end, when there are no more instructions left, there MUST be only one item left on the stack.

 ## Substitution rules